Yes you read right, today's recipe is Christmas Scrones! It's a combination of a scone and rock cake all rolled into one Christmassy delight.

 In a large bowl combine the self-raising flour, lemonade, coconut cream, vanilla extract, pumpkin spice and dried cranberries together.
 I like to use a spatula to mix everything together and work quickly until just combined.

 If the dough is still extremely wet add up to 3 tablespoon of flour until the dough holds together.
-I should still be "tacky" but should hold shape.
+I should be "tacky" but hold its shape.

 Divide the dough into 3 equal portions.